Migishi Setsuko: Writing

 Migishi was also a writer.
 In 1950, Migishi published a collection of essays entitled Bijin no Tsubasa (美神の翼, Wings of the Goddess of Beauty).
 Her other books include Hana to Venice (花とヴェネチア―三岸節子, Flower and Venice), published by Sansaisha in 1977 and Hana yori naha rashiku (花より花らしく, More Flowerly Than a Flower), published by Kyuryudō in 1977.

 Legacy

 The Ichinomiya City Memorial Art Museum of Setsuko Migishi is a museum and cultural center located in Ichinomiya, Aichi Prefecture, in Japan, that is dedicated to the works and life of Migishi Setsuko.
 It was established in 1998 at the birthplace of the Japanese Yōga painter.
 The museum owns one of the most extensive collections of Setsuko's work, mostly donated by Setsuko and her family themselves.
 It includes a permanent collection of works, temporary exhibitions and art related lectures, as well as different activities and showings of Setsuko's documentaries.
 It also contains a library and gift shop dedicated to the artist, along with books and catalogues about Japanese art and culture.

+From April 2, 1991 to May 19, 1992, the National Museum of Women in the Arts displayed Setsuko Migishi: A Retrospective featuring her abstract landscapes and still lives.